exercism/problem-specifications/exercises/sum-of-multiples/instructions.md

 The points awarded depend on two things:

-- the level (as number) that the player completed
+- The level (a number) that the player completed.
-- the base value of each magical item collected by the player during that level
+- The base value of each magical item collected by the player during that level.

 The energy points are awarded according to the following rules: